Reducing False Positives in SKU Bounding Boxes

 """

-Replaces hard NMS with confidence-weighted coordinate averaging,
+with confidence-weighted coordinate averaging, fusing only same-class boxes.

 """